AntczakEI/stellarliftapp/_posts/2026-04-13-signs-of-dehydration-during-exercise.md

 ## Sources and further reading

-The guidance in this article was checked against sports-medicine position statements and public-health guidance on exercise hydration, heat illness and exercise-associated hyponatremia.
+The guidance in this article is informed by sports-medicine position statements and public-health guidance on exercise hydration, heat illness and exercise-associated hyponatremia.

 * McDermott BP et al. **National Athletic Trainers' Association Position Statement: Fluid Replacement for the Physically Active.** Journal of Athletic Training.
 2017;52(9):877–895.
 PMID: 28985128.
   https://pubmed.ncbi.nlm.nih.gov/28985128/